Exercise and music

 The interplay of exercise and music has long been discussed, crossing the disciplines of biomechanics, neurology, physiology, and sport psychology.
 Research and experimentation on the relation between music and exercise dates back to the early 1900s, when investigator Leonard Ayres found that cyclists pedaled faster in the presence of a band and music, as opposed to when it was silent.
 Since then, hundreds of studies have been conducted on both the physiological and psychological relationship between music and physical activity, with a number of clear cut relationships and trends emerging.
 Exercise and music involves the use of music before, during, and/or after performing a physical activity.
 Listening to music while exercising is done to improve aspects of exercise, such as strength output, exercise duration, and motivation.
 The use of music during exercise can provide physiological benefits as well as psychological benefits.

-Separately, both exercise and music as individual factors have been proven to increase mood, decrease depression and depression like symptoms, and overall lead to better mental health.
-Numerous studies have shown listening to preferable music increased mood behavior, and stimulates blood flow to various regions of the brain.
-Working out is very similar, as it releases a variety of hormones that stimulate growth, memory formation, and it has been shown to increase cognition and longevity.
+In research and experiments, the physical and psychological effects of music and exercise tend to be measured by performance indicators such as heart rate, rate of perceived exertion, fatigue perception, self-reported mood changes, as well as performance indicators connected to the activity.

+Man riding a bicycle while listening to music.

 A meta analysis of over 139 studies regarding music and exercise was performed in 2020 and found music coupled with physical exercise leads to enhanced physical performance, reduced perceived exertion, and improved physiological efficiency.